rmolinari/data_structures/README.md

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

-There is a generic implementation, `GenericSegmentTree` (perhaps better described as "abstract"), and concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
+There is a generic implementation, `GenericSegmentTree` (better described as "abstract"), and concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
 The generic implementation is designed so that concrete classes can be written by providing a handful of simple lambdas and constants to the generic class's initializer.
 Figuring out the details requires some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
 See the definitions of the concrete classes for examples.

-## References
+# References
-[^edelkamp]: Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2
+- [TvL84] Tarjan, Robert E., van Leeuwen, J., _Worst-case Analysis of Set Union Algorithms_, Journal of the ACM, v31:2 (1984), pp 245–281.
-[^mccreight]: McCreight, E.M., _Priority Search Trees_, SIAM J. Comput., 14(2):257-276, 1985.
+- [EEK17] Edelkamp, S., Elmasry, A., Katajainen, J., _Optimizing Binary Heaps_, Theory Comput Syst (2017), vol 61, pp 606-636, DOI 10.1007/s00224-017-9760-2.
-[^de_2011]: De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Priority Search Tree_, 23rd Canadian Conference on Computational Geometry, 2011
+- [McR85] McCreight, E.M., _Priority Search Trees_, SIAM J. Comput., 14(2):257-276, 1985.
-[^de_2013]: De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Min-max Priority Search Tree_, Computational Geometry, v46 (2013), pp 310-327.
+- [DMNS2011] De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Priority Search Tree_, 23rd Canadian Conference on Computational Geometry, 2011.
-[^tarjan]: Tarjan, Robert E., van Leeuwen, J., _Worst-case Analysis of Set Union Algorithms_, Journal of the ACM, v31:2 (1984), pp 245–281.
+- [DMNS2011] De, M., Maheshwari, A., Nandy, S. C., Smid, M., _An In-Place Min-max Priority Search Tree_, Computational Geometry, v46 (2013), pp 310-327.